-Starkey alkaline salts volatilization method, retaken by Le Pellettier, reminds of an ancient Alchemy when Mercurius could be achieved in a fragrant way.
+Starkey alkaline salts volatilization method, retaken by Le Pelletier, reminds me of an ancient Alchemy when Mercurius could be achieved in a fragrant way.

-This post is a continuation of Starkey Pyrotechnie & Volatilization of Alkalis 1, which serves as an introduction.
-Salts volatilization is the key and axiom to achieve Mercurius/Secret Fire/Spirit of Life.
-Very hardly one can think to accept the challenge of avoiding salts volatilization.
-This was the main reason why many have tried to undertake dry ways.
-Among all salts, alkaline ones have a very interesting property: a metallic part.
-Since alchemical Secret Fire is strongly the opinion to be mainly contained in metals electronic clouds.
+This post is a continuation of Starkey Pyrotechnie & Volatilization of Alkalis 1.
+Salts volatilization is the key and axiom to achieve Mercurius/Secret Fire/Spirit of Life, and hardly one can think to accept the challenge of avoiding salts volatilization.
+Among all salts, alkaline ones have a very interesting property: a metallic part since alchemical Secret Fire is strongly believed to be mainly contained in electronic metal clouds.

-Le Pellettier main purpose is to get medicinal pills encountering stomach and digestive needs.
-That’s to say obtaining a very easy and fast assimilating compound.
-His idea of plant properties conservation as indispensable for healing is a feature of medieval and renaissance periods of medicine.
-Thus I will omit all mere medical parts to get to our topic: alkaline salts volatilization by means of essential oils.
+Le Pellettier’s main purpose is to get medicinal pills encountering stomach and digestive needs.
+That’s to say, obtaining a very easy and fast assimilating compound.
+Anyway, I will omit all medical parts to reach our primary alchemical topic: alkaline salts volatilization utilizing essential oils.

 After this long introduction, we can start.
-Translation from original french is verbatim performed by myself.
 Since practical teachings are in the last and third part of the book, I summarized some theories omitting medical observations, which can be useful only from a medical spagyric point of view: “ these oils boiled on their alkaline lixiviations cannot be made in the soap since they contain very little volatile salts, as one can perceive from a distillation where the Caput Mortuum contains a lot of Salt Fixum.
 But there is a secret way wherein essential oils and Tartar Salt are reduced not in soap but in a volatile salt.
-Salts made in this way are totally volatile and do not leave any Salt Fixum inside Caput Mortuum”.
+Salts obtained in this way are totally volatile and do not leave any Salt Fixum inside Caput Mortuum”.

 “But when dealing with alkaline salts and essential oils, the way of one turns in the way of the other.
 Coal stirrers have to understand their means of coction and union imitating nature.
 The fameus Van Helmont Adroph derives from that”

-Correct this solution to a suitable heat, and you’ll have first a volatile burning Spirit smells & tastes of essential oil, then there will come bland phlegm, and it will remain an excellent dyed Balsamic Elixir at the bottom of the vessel.
+Correct this solution to a suitable heat, and you’ll have first a volatile burning Spirit smells & tastes of essential oil.
+There will come bland phlegm, and an excellent dyed Balsamic Elixir will remain at the bottom of the vessel.

-But to give even more nobility to this elixir according to the qualities of the essential oil which has been made from, you will dry it & crystallize, it without any addition of foreign substance, and without any dividing cooking heat.
-For in this crystalline salt, like a hungry child eating & turning in a short time in his own nature, this essential oil that you will give him.
-If you do not better give him the same from it was made.
+But to give even more nobility to this elixir according to the qualities of the essential oil which has been made from, you will dry it & crystallize it without any addition of foreign substance and any dividing cooking heat.
+For this crystalline salt, like a hungry child eating & turning in a short time in his nature, this essential oil you will give him.
+If you do not, better give him the same from it was made.

-Thus feed it till it will eat three times in essential oil, and the salt alkali of the starting time.
+Thus feed it till it eats three times in essential oil and the salt alkali of the starting time.
 And made this feeding a series of moisturizing and drying, cold and warm.
-Air will give you cold and dry, pay close and philosophical attention to that, and fire, not vulgar one, will give you moisturizing and warm (3).
-These are the powerful wheels by which nature circulates all things, even the hardest to transmute.
-Pay close attention to that and you will understand the secret of Alkahest, the mystery of the sun and Mercurius.
+Air will give you cold and dry; pay close and philosophical attention to that, and fire, not vulgar, will give you moisturizing and warm (3).
+These are the robust wheels by which nature circulates all things, even the hardest to transmute.
+Pay close attention to that, and you will understand the secret of Alkahest, the mystery of the sun and Mercurius.

 You saw Alkali & essential oil, their mixing, digestion, nutrition & union, to such a proportion that the volatile is united with fixed and that the two become volatile & spiritual one by the other.

 To refine minerals by these preparations, we can receive this sincere instruction, we can read in Van Helmont, and we will find it confirmed, that is, that one can derive a Sulphur out of Antimony, Metallus Masculus (Zinc) Lead & Tin.
-But there is natural sulfur known as living Sulphur, which Hippocrates called his Θειον πυξ. it is a totally flammable excellent Sulphur, which leaves no feces, and which therefore one can guess as common one and arsenic, which is the most dangerous.
+But there is natural sulfur known as living Sulphur, which Hippocrates called his Θειον πυξ. it is a totally flammable excellent Sulphur, which leaves no feces, and therefore one can guess it is common and arsenic, which is the most dangerous.

 I state this sulfur being an excellent subject endowed with rare virtues.
-Now if we cohobate with turpentine oil at a sand fire, until the oil has removed all the sulfur in the form of a dyed and smelly oil, we will have a clean oil to volatilize the Salt of Tartar.
-The water which will not separate itself from the distillation, and which is not in great quantity must be rejected as unnecessary.
-With this oil, you can make elixirs with the Salt of Tartar, in the same way as you did with the other oils distilled or essential until the union of this oil with the salt of Tartar is complete.
-You can: digest the mixture with the pure spirit of wine distilled with the seed of Cardamonum, and after digestion, you will distill the Spirit & phlegm until the balm will be very red.
+Now if we cohobate with turpentine oil at a sand fire until the oil has removed all the sulfur in the form of a dyed and smelly oil, we will have a clean oil to volatilize the Salt of Tartar.
+The water that will not separate itself from the distillation and not in great quantity must be rejected as unnecessary.
+With this oil, you can make elixirs with the Salt of Tartar the same way you did with the other oils, distilled or essential, until the union of this oil with the salt of Tartar is complete.
+You can: digest the mixture with the pure spirit of wine distilled with the seed of Cardamonum, and after digestion, you will distill the Spirit & phlegm until the balm is very red.
 Rectify this Spirit & reunified with its balm.

 And not to remain idle but to adorn (4) my Sparta, as they say, (exornare spartam meam), I contented myself waiting for something better to do some tests, in small quantities, only to see them.

-Equal parts of good Indian Saltpeter & White German Tartar: sieve them & mix them together exactly; and then detonate the mixture into a large new earthen vessel, the pouring by spoonfuls, and by light on with burning coal.
-And after the detonation, it will remain a white salt you will take at any heat, and roughly pile in an earthen vessel of wide opening and which has a lid, and you will pour over a good very pure Turpentine oil till the height of two fingers above the salt, taking great care this salt does not take any moisture when you will pour salt above, since in this case oil will not mix with salt.
-For this reason, salt must be still warm when you will pour oil on it and we pile & imbibe the oil.
-We must agitate the matter two or three times a day with a wooden spatula and keep the vessel covered with its lid, and pour again new oil when the one put in the beginning will decrease, continuing this work for six months, or until the salt is open, and has drunk three times its weight of oil, and that he has taken the form of soap or grease.
+Equal parts of good Indian Saltpeter & White German Tartar: sieve them & mix them exactly, and then detonate the mixture into a large new earthen vessel, pouring by spoonfuls and by light on with burning coal.
+And after the detonation, it will remain a white salt you will take at any heat and roughly pile in an earthen vessel with a wide opening that has a lid.
+You will pour over a good, very pure Turpentine oil till the height of two fingers above the salt, taking great care this salt does not take any moisture when you pour salt above since oil will not mix with salt.
+For this reason, salt must still be warm when you pour oil on it, and we pile & imbibe the oil.
+We must agitate the matter two or three times a day with a wooden spatula and keep the vessel covered with its lid, and pour new oil again when the one put, in the beginning, will decrease, continuing this work for six months, or until the salt is open, and has drunk three times its weight of oil, and that he has taken the form of soap or grease.
 And then it is the corrective for all the vegetables.

-Of these correctives two lbs, of good Opium a lb, of white powder Hellebore a pound; of good powder Licorice one pound.
+Of these corrections, two lbs of good Opium an lb, of white powder Hellebore a pound; of good powder Licorice one pound.
 Stir everything well together on various intervals inside an iron mortar, and beat by force of arms until it is mixed exactly and reduced in the consistency of pill”.

-Now we can fully understand the aforementioned John Reid sentence.
-In fact, as you can see, there is a substantial difference between Le Pellettier work and a mere spagyric final addition of essential oils, ethanol, and salts, pretending to have a body (salts), a Spirit of Life/Mercurius (Ethanol) and a Soul/Sulphur (Essential Oils).
+As you can see, there is a substantial difference between Le Pelletier’s work and a mere spagyric final addition of essential oils, ethanol, and salts, pretending to have a body (salts), a Spirit of Life/Mercurius (Ethanol), and a Soul/Sulphur (Essential Oils).
 As presented in many modern spagyric handbooks.

-Back to Alchemy, but I should say to very ancient Alchemy, be aware that the making of legendary Kyphi or Kiphy or Kuphu, or Kephi is not far from our Sacred Art and from all aforementioned Alkalis volatilization.
+Back to Alchemy, but I should say to ancient Alchemy, be aware that the making of legendary Kyphi, Kiphy, Kuphu, or Kephi is not far from our Sacred Art and from all aforementioned Alkalis volatilization.